 Who Should Install It?

-You can use the power company or an electrical contractor you like.
+You can use the power company or an electrical contractor you like to install it.

 What Size Wire Is Needed For 400-Amp Service?

 You need an aluminum wire of 1000kcmil while copper wire of 600kcmil at 167 °F-194°F.

 What Kind Of Wire Is Needed For 400-Amp Service?